 Being able to track additional account properties is also highly valuable.
 Rather than just your points balance, AwardWallet Plus supports tracking of free night certificates, upgrade certificates, companion fares, credit card credits, and more.
 The level of detail it provides is excellent.

-The historical balance feature isn't available for all loyalty accounts.
+The historical balance feature isn't available for all loyalty accounts, unfortunately.

 Tracking of miles and points expiration dates

 This may be the best AwardWallet Plus feature.
 The Free membership provides tracking of three loyalty accounts.
 But, if you're like me, you have miles with dozens of programs.
 Tracking expiration dates manually with this many accounts becomes nearly impossible.
-This is why I rely on AwardWallet to provide me notice of expiring balances.
+This is why I rely on AwardWallet to show me expiring balances for all my accounts.
+You can also opt in to receive push notifications and reminder emails when any of your points and miles are at risk of expiring.

 Updating accounts and Balance Watch feature

 AwardWallet Free lets you update accounts twice in 24 hours.
-Twice per day may seem like overkill, but there are times when this isn't sufficient.
+Twice per day may seem like overkill for most cases, but there are times when this isn't sufficient.
 Enter the Balance Watch feature.

 Support AwardWallet development

 Ultimately, we appreciate the support AwardWallet members provide to help us continue to improve the features of AwardWallet.
-We've been around since 2004 and have grown to over 750,000 users over the years.
+We've been around since 2004 and have grown to over 800,000 users over the years.
+With the support we've gotten, the team has been able to develop great new features such as the travel summary tool and map.

 What does AwardWallet Plus cost?

-AwardWallet Plus costs $30 per year.
-This comes out to just $2.50 per month for the additional features.
+AwardWallet Plus costs $49.99 per year.
+This comes out to just over $4 per month for the additional features.
 For the equivalent of a cheap cup of coffee, you can enjoy everything AwardWallet Plus offers.

 If you want an AwardWallet OneCard, available to both Free and Plus members, you'll pay a flat, one-time cost of $10.
 Shipping is free.
 OneCard is an easy-reference, printed card containing your account number and the phone number for each loyalty program you belong to.
 It can fit up to 30 different programs.
 Also, the card has a magnetic stripe and can be used to check in at airport kiosks.